nihald2000/CarManualAssistance/README.md

 ## Model Information

-Your Car Manual model is based on Gemma-3 270M parameters, fine-tuned for automotive questions.
+ Car Manual model is based on Gemma-3 270M parameters, fine-tuned for automotive questions.
 It should handle:
 - Car maintenance queries
 - Parts identification
 - Troubleshooting guidance